jlapeyre/Symata.jl/README.md

 You'll also need to install the `mpmath` package for python.
 On OS X, If you use `pip`, you should just be able to run `pip install mpmath`.

-`SJulia` works with the v0.4 and v0.5 branches of Julia.
+`SJulia` works with the v0.4, v0.5, and v0.6 versions of Julia.
 It will probably not work with v0.3.

 ### SJulia REPL mode